amirmohammadraei/request-based-charging/README.md

 3. **Create Request:** `POST /api/create-request/`
    - Create a new request associated with the authenticated user.

-4. **Get User Requests:** `GET /api/user-requests/`
+4. **Request List:** `GET /api/request-list/`
-   - Retrieve all requests made by the authenticated user.
+   - Retrieve a list of all requests associated with the authenticated user.

-5. **Current Month Cost:** `GET /api/current-month-cost/`
+5. **Calculate Total Price:** `GET /api/calculate-total-price/`
-   - Get the total cost for the current month for the authenticated user.
+   - Calculate the total price of all requests associated with the authenticated user.

-## Testing with Postman
+6. **Current Month Cost:** `GET /api/current-month-cost/`

-To test the API endpoints, you can use Postman.
-Import the provided Postman collection (`request-based-charging.postman_collection.json`) into Postman and use it to send requests to the API endpoints.
+   - Calculate the total price of all requests associated with the authenticated user in the current month.

 ## Contributing